 What is Dyslexia?

-If you are a parent/carer and suspect your child may have dyslexia, the first step is to speak to a teacher or the SENCO (special needs coordinator) at your child’s school.
-Alternatively, you can request a private assessment from an educational psychologist.
+If you are a parent/carer and suspect your child may have dyslexia, speak to a teacher or the SENCO (Special Educational Needs Co-Ordinator) at your child’s school.

 Adult Dyslexia Group